 We derive a significant portion of our revenues from multi-year master service agreements and other long-term contracts which our customers may cancel at any time or may reschedule or modify previously assigned work.

 The majority of our long-term contracts are cancellable by our customers with little or no advance notice and for any, or no, reason.
 Our customers may also have the right to cancel or remove assigned work without canceling the contract or to reschedule or modify previously assigned work.
+We may also experience difficulty in managing and timely executing on long-term contracts due to the complex nature of the projects and changes in customer needs and priorities may adversely impact of the profitability of these contracts.
 In addition, these contracts typically include a fixed term that is subject to renewal or rebid on a periodic basis.
 We may be unsuccessful in securing contracts when their fixed terms expire.
 Our projected revenues assume that definitive work orders have been, or will be, issued by our customer, and that the work will be completed.
 The potential loss of work under master service agreements and other long-term contracts, or the rescheduling or modification of previously assigned work by a customer, could adversely affect our results of operations, cash flows, and liquidity, as well as any projections we provide.

 Tech & Innovation